 Brazil is the fifth largest country in the world, covering nearly six per cent of the world’s surface and about half of the South American continent.
-That is why, when it came time to choose a destination for our luxury South American girl’s Holiday, we chose Brazil from Exsus Luxury Holidays.

 For each of us on our luxury holiday adventure of our lifetime, Brazil had something exciting and different to offer.
 Here’s our pick of the best places to visit in Brazil.

 Brenda is a city girl.
 Her ideal vacation involves great restaurants, excellent shopping and historic museums and art galleries.
 For Brenda, we started off in magical Rio de Janeiro.
 From the imposing heights of the famous Christ the Redeemer statue to the incredible shops in the Centro district, to the beautiful beaches of Copacabana, Rio was alive with colour and joy.
 For the best day in Rio, start out with an espresso and some yummy cheese bread in the Zona Sul, and then head to Ipanema to hang out with Rio’s rich and famous, and ultra-gorgeous.

 Do your indoor sight-seeing in the afternoon, when it’s hot.
 Head to the art galleries in the Santa Teresa district.
 One night, Claudia talked us into an evening at a samba club in Lapa, which was both hilarious and somewhat embarrassing.